-- 27. Having made a re-determination Social Security Scotland must notify the individual of: - the re-determination - the reasons for the re-determination - their right to appeal this determination under section 46 of the 2018 Act by returning the appeal form enclosed with the notification, downloading the form from the Social Security Scotland website or applying by telephone. - their right to apply for Short-term Assistance whilst their appeal is considered and how to apply for it.
+- 26. Having made a re-determination Social Security Scotland must notify the individual of1: - the re-determination - the reasons for the re-determination - their right to appeal this determination under section 46 of the 2018 Act by returning the appeal form enclosed with the notification, downloading the form from the Social Security Scotland website or applying by telephone - their right to apply for short-term assistance whilst their appeal is considered and how to apply for it.

-Please note, this information about STA will only be included if the redetermination has upheld the determination which reduced or stopped ongoing entitlement to PADP with the effect that the amount the individual receives overall is lower.
-STA is not available if an individual requests an appeal after a re-determination on a new application.
+Please note, this information about STA will only be included if the redetermination has upheld the determination which reduced or stopped ongoing entitlement to Scottish Adult DLA with the effect that the amount the individual receives overall is lower.
+STA is not available if an individual requests an appeal after a re-determination on a transfer determination.
 It is only available where ongoing entitlement is reduced or stopped.
-No information relating to STA will be provided in notification letters resulting from new applications.
+No information relating to STA will be provided in notification letters resulting from transfer determinations.